 For a number of reasons I have been loath in recent years to comment on political developments in my mother country of the Turks and Caicos Islands (TCI).
 I am doing so today only in response to an inordinate number of urgent entreaties for me comment on the fight between our local leaders and British overseers on the implementation of the value-added tax (VAT) in our country.

-But it will be a march of folly for our newly elected leaders (of both parties) to take the same primrose path in the international community to stop the British from implementing VAT that former Premier Michael Misick took to stop them from suspending our Constitution (i.e., they suspended it for three years):
+But it will be a march of folly for our newly elected leaders (of both parties) to take the same primrose path in the international community to stop the British from implementing VAT that former Premier Michael Misick took to stop them from suspending our Constitution (i.e., it will prove a waste of time and money):